NateAlmighty/MinionsOfTheDragon/README.md

 # Add in Future:

-1. Classes
-2. Abilities
-3. More Shop Options
+1. More Shop Options
-4. Mayor Quests
+2. Mayor Quests
-5. More Monster Types
+3. More Monster Types
-7. Endgame
+4. Endgame